Strategies for effective workplace communication

 Effective communication in the workplace isn’t just about being open and honest with your employees and peers—although that won’t do any harm.
 The crux of professional communication goes to the heart of your business’s internal processes and company culture, dictating how you work and the manner in which you navigate interpersonal relationships.
 Explore the importance of workplace communication, as well as some of the best strategies for communication at work.

 Why is effective communication in the workplace important?

 Smart workplace communication is one of the keys to the long-term success of your business, helping to improve productivity and maintain strong working relationships throughout your organization.
-Just think about the symptoms of poor communication at work: incomprehensible company goals, limited or non-existent feedback models, or unclear instructions from managers.
+Just think about the symptoms of poor communication at work: incomprehensible company goals, limited or non-existent feedback models, poor conflict management, or unclear instructions from managers.
 It all adds up to one thing—waste.
 Wasted time, wasted effort, and wasted capital.
 In other words, your company’s professional communication standards have a direct impact on your business’s bottom line, with one study indicating that companies that communicate effectively provide a 47% higher return to shareholders (over a five-year period) than those that don’t.

 5 professional communication strategies